Neha-Singhal-0/BackendProject/README.md

 - **Upload Media**: Use Postman to send POST requests to the API endpoints for uploading images and videos.
 - **Email Notifications**: Upon successful upload, the user receives an email notification.
 - **View Uploaded Media**: Access the uploaded files via the Cloudinary link or the local file path stored in MongoDB Atlas.

+## Testing
+Postman: Use Postman to test the API endpoints by sending different requests for uploading media files.

 ## Project Structure